Appearing in Court Social Story, Parts 1-3

 I will sit at a table with my attorney in the courtroom.

-Graphic of the mans parents in the courtroom.
+Graphic of parents in the courtroom.

 My parents can be in the courtroom with me.

-Graphic of a man testifying in court.
+Graphic of a man testifying at a podium.

 If I am asked to speak that is called testifying.

-Graphic of a man telling the truth.
+Graphic of a person telling the truth in court.

 I must tell the truth.